-Week 1 - January 10 - Introduction
+Week 1 - January 7 - Introduction

 What is community-engaged pedagogy?
 What types of community-engaged courses does UCLA offer?
 What brought you to this class?
 What do you hope to learn?
-Do you have any prior experience with service learning or other forms of engaged pedagogy, as either a teacher or a student?
+Do you have any prior experience with curricular community engagement, as either a teacher or a student?
 What role do you see community-engaged teaching and research having in your discipline and/or higher education more broadly?
 Do you see this role being different at the undergraduate vs. graduate level?
 What questions or reservations do you have about community-engaged teaching?

-- In-Class Activity: Shared Values & Social Identity Wheel - In-Class Activity: Discuss some of the major learning goals for students in various disciplines and at various levels of the undergraduate curriculum (including GE, writing, etc).
-Explore how community-engaged pedagogy can enhance these goals.
+- In-Class Activity: Shared Values & Social Identity Activities - In-Class Activity: Discuss some of the major learning goals for students in various disciplines and at various levels of the undergraduate curriculum (including GE, writing, etc).
+Explore how community-engaged pedagogy can enhance these goals. - Introduction to UCLA's revised community-engaged course policy (information on CCLE)

-Week 2 - January 17 - A Short History of Community-Engaged Pedagogy
+Week 2 - January 14 - A Short History of Community-Engaged Pedagogy